Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 Represented as: 3 x 'h2's on the 'What is a Mountain Bike' page accessed via the dropdown option under the 'Buying Guides' menu <br>

 * what size mountain bike do I need <br>
-Represented as: a 'h4' on the 'Mountain Bike Sizing Guide' page accessed via the dropdown option under the 'Buying Guides' menu <br>
+Represented as: a 'h3' on the 'Mountain Bike Sizing Guide' page accessed via the dropdown option under the 'Buying Guides' menu <br>

 **Long-tail keywords pertaining to information from external 3rd party organisations:**<br>
 This long-tail keyword showed a high volume, with mid to high level of organic competition.
-As this particular scheme is a UK Government Initiative and is implemented by most mountain bike sellers, the high volume and high competition are deemed not have an impact on Summit Bike Co. as a business - but representation is essential in demonstrating that Summit Bike Co. both supports and offers this scheme to their customers.
+As this particular scheme is a UK Government Initiative and is implemented by most mountain bike sellers, the high volume and high competition are deemed not have an impact on Summit Bike Co. as a business - but representation is essential in demonstrating that Summit Bike Co. both supports and offers this scheme to their customers:
 * cycle to work scheme <br>
 Represented as: an anchor tag on the 'Cycle to Work Scheme' page accessed via the dropdown option under the 'About Us' menu <br>